Dhanvantree

 • Income Planners: Beneficial for individuals who can align their cash flow needs with the fund’s redemption intervals.

-• Risk-Averse Investors: Suitable for those seeking relatively stable returns compared to equity-focused investments.
+• Risk-Averse Investors: Suitable for those seeking relatively stable returns compared to equity-focused investments, though the risks mentioned above should still be carefully considered.
+It’s important to understand your Investor Risk Profile.

 Conclusion